SummerOfCode2020/ta-time/tuesdays-with-shani-2pm-4pm/README.md

 Add your name to request a ticket for admittance

-- Colleen Kingsley - review looping through arrays
-- I get out of work at 2pm, so I may not be able to hop on until 230-245 if that's okay?
+- Colleen Kingsley - review looping through arrays, homework help -- I get out of work at 2pm, so I may not be able to hop on until 230-245 if that's okay?
-- Colleen Kingsley - homework help
-- I get out of work at 2pm, so I may not be able to hop on until 230.
 Thank you!

 ## July 28 Attendees